chhuang-one/sqxclib/doc/Sqxc.md

 	        └───────────────────────────────────────────────────┘

-Function insert() and steal() only link or unlink 'peer' ('peer' is single linked list), user may need link 'dest' ('dest' is data flow) by himself in Sqxc chain, especially custom data flow.
+Function insert() and steal() only link or unlink 'peer' ('peer' is single linked list), developers may need link 'dest' ('dest' is data flow) by themselves in Sqxc chain, especially custom data flow.

 ## Send data according to data type
 sqxc_send() can send data(arguments) between Sqxc elements and change data flow (Sqxc::dest) at runtime.